jzarnett/ta-calculations/README.md

 ## Version History

+### 1.0.0
+I guess I can call it 1.0 now?
+The figures have been updated and I have some more special case handling for courses with fixed allocation or per-section allocation.
+That's probably enough for a v1 and things like held-with can be in a future revision.

 ### 0.11.0
 Thanks to Simarjeet Saini, I now have more up-to-date values to use in the calculator.
 Those change the results, obviously, but not hte logic.